wshyang/csv-sanitizer/README.md

 - Import the modules os, sys, glob, pandas, and re.
 - Define a global variable `hostname_pattern` that contains the regex pattern for valid hostnames.
-- Define a function `simplify_and_replace` that takes a command string as an argument and returns a simplified string and a reference value using the following rules:
+- Define a function `simplify_and_replace` that takes a command string as an argument and returns a simplified string and a reference value using the simplification and replacement rules.
-  - Replace a single quote enclosed block of 8 characters consisting of both upper and lowercase alphanumeric characters, underscore and dash, with the string "ALPHANUM8".
-For example, `'aBcD_1-2'` is replaced with `ALPHANUM8_2`.
-  - Replace strings that resemble UNIX paths under the default directories, either not enclosed in quotes, or enclosed in matching single or double quotes, with the string "PATH".
-For example, `'/usr/bin/python'` and `"/home/user/file.txt"` are replaced with `PATH_4` and `PATH_5`, respectively.
-However, if a PATH is at the start of the command string, it should not be replaced or referenced.
-For example, `/usr/bin/python /home/user/file.txt` is not replaced or referenced, but `/usr/bin/python /home/user/file.txt` is replaced with `/usr/bin/python PATH_5` and referenced as `PATH_5`.
-  - Replace numbers between 5 and 12 digits long that follow the word "echo" with the string "NUMERIC".
-For example, `echo 123456789` is replaced with `NUMERIC_0`.
-  - Replace valid hostnames with the string "HOSTNAME".
-A valid hostname follows the regex pattern defined in the global variable `hostname_pattern`.
-For example, `p2eavwaabc01.intraPRD.abc.com.sg` is replaced with `HOSTNAME_5`.
-- Define a function `save_state` that takes the file name, the input dataframe, the original dataframe, and the counter as arguments and saves them to a state file named "program_state.pkl" using the pickle module.
+- Define a function `save_state` that takes the file name, the input dataframe, the original dataframe, and the counter as arguments and saves them to the state file using the pickle module.
 - Define a function `load_state` that takes the file name as an argument and loads the program state from the state file if it exists and the file name matches the current file.
 It returns the input dataframe, the original dataframe, and the counter.
 If the state file does not exist or the file name does not match, it returns None, None, and 0.
 - Define a function `delete_state` that deletes the state file if it exists.
 - Define a function `write_output` that takes the file name, the input dataframe, the original dataframe, and the pivot table as arguments and writes them to the output Excel file in separate tabs using the `to_excel` method of pandas with the `index=True` argument to preserve the index of the dataframes.
-The output Excel file will have three tabs: Input, Original, and Command Patterns.
-The Input tab contains the input dataframe with the simplified values and the references.
-The Original tab contains the original values and their counts.
-The Command Patterns tab contains the pivot table of the simplified commands and their counts.
 - Define a function `process_file` that takes the file name as an argument and performs the following steps:
   - Read the CSV file and store it in a pandas dataframe named `input_df`.
   - Load the program state from the state file using the `load_state` function and assign the returned values to `input_df`, `original`, and `counter`.